EAGer: Entropy-Aware GEneRation for Adaptive Inference-Time Scaling: Preliminaries

 where $\mathcal{I}_t^{(K)} \subseteq \{1, \dots, |V|\}$ is the index set of the $K$ tokens with highest $p_{t,i}$ probability with $V$ denoting the vocabulary of the LM and $t \in \mathbb{N}^+$ indexes the current generation step.
 Specifically, the quantity $p_{t,i}$ represents the probability assigned by the model to token $i \in V$ at step $t$ after the softmax computation.
 We denote $\mathcal{I}_t^{(K)} \subseteq \{ 1, \ldots, |V| \}$ the index set of the $K$ tokens with the highest probability $p_{t,i}$ and $p_{t,i}^{(K)}$ their re-normalized probabilities, given by:

 where $\sum_{i \in \mathcal{I}_t^{(K)}} p_{t,i}^{(K)} = 1$.

 Compared to more precise and computationally intensive uncertainty quantification methods found in the literature \citep[e.g.,]{cocoa_2025, kuhn2023semantic, duan-etal-2024-shifting}, top-$K$ token entropy provides a strong approximation to the entropy of the full-vocabulary, as it computes the dominant contributions from the most probable tokens with minimal computational overhead \footnote{Full-vocabulary entropy computation can be costly due to large vocabulary sizes, often in the tens of thousands.
-By restricting calculations to the top-$K$ most probable tokens, the token entropy significantly reduces computational overhead while maintaining efficiency during generation.}.
+We therefore compute entropy over only the top-$K=20$ tokens, which provides a favorable trade-off between efficiency and fidelity: the top $20$ tokens typically capture the vast majority of the probability mass, while excluding extremely low-probability logits that can introduce numerical noise and instability in entropy estimates.}.